Wandalen/willbe/doc/version2.eng/README.md

 <details><summary><a href="./concept/ResourceReflector.md#Resource-reflector">
       Resource reflector
   </a></summary>
-  Resource of section <code>reflector</code>, technique to describe set of files to perform some operation at it.
+    It is a resource of section <code>reflector</code>, a method to describe a set of files in order to perform some operation on it.
 </details>
 <details><summary><a href="./concept/ReflectorFileFilter.md">
       File filters